jemalbrins/docs/maps.rst

 <http://leafletjs.com/reference.html>`_, is generally very flexible and powerful, and works across
 a wide array of browsers and platforms.

+Before going any further, again: the `Leaflet documentation <http://leafletjs.com/reference.html>`_ is really, really good, so you might want to open that up in a new tab and/or bookmark it.
+It's way more comprehensive than this documentation will ever be.

 To get started, first include the Leaflet CSS and JS files:

 .. code-block:: html